adam-staros95/dbt-access-management/README.md

       - {{ dbt_access_management.apply_masking_policies_for_model() }}
 ```

 Next, create `access_management.yml` and `data_masking.yml` files in your project.
-By default, files should be created under same directory as your `dbt_project.yml` file.
+By default, these files should be located in the same directory as your dbt_project.yml file.

 ### `access_management.yml` file

-The tool relies on an `access_management.yaml` file that defines the access levels for different users, roles, and groups across your dbt models.
+This file defines the access levels for different users, roles, and groups across your dbt models.
-If you support multiple environments on multiple databases in your DBT project you can list them in one configuration file.
+If your project supports multiple environments or databases, you can list them all in a single configuration file.

 #### Sample file